environet/environet/doc/25_6_operators.md

 Path: `/admin/operators/show?id=[operator identifier]`

-Here you can see the stored data of the operators and its relations to direction of users and groups.
+Here you can see the stored data of the operators and its relations to direction of users.

 #### Operator deleting